 The Index of Sample Writings below provides some examples of these largely successful efforts, and potential models for your efforts.
 These are public fliers, petitions and articles, detailed recommendations and analyses, appellate briefs, letters and samples from policy conferences and meetings convened to bring together affected stakeholders.

-A central example is California's main code chapter defining and governing mediations, Evidence Code sections 1115-1128.
+A central example is California's main code chapter defining and governing mediations, Evidence Code sections 1115-1129.
 In 1995 Ron initiated its formation.
 At the request of the California Law Revision Commission, he then acted as the Commission's expert advisor throughout its drafting and enactment.
 It was enacted by unanimous vote of the Legislature.
+In five subsequent court challenges, it's been unanimously upheld by the California Supreme Court.

 The Commission said about Ron's work: